 Close by is the grave of Charles Darwin, author of “On the Origin of Species”.
 His theory of evolution reordered humankind’s position in the natural world, a scientific principle that blew away the notion of a divine creator of humanity and met considerable opposition from the church (the Church of England formally apologised for its initial hostile stance in 2008, 200 years after Darwin’s birth.)
 Darwin was denied a knighthood in part because of the church’s antipathy, but his work was recognised as so important that he became one of only five non-royal individuals to be buried in the Abbey in the 19th century.

 And just by Darwin’s grave is a memorial stone to Howard Florey.
 It is Alexander Fleming who gets the credit for discovering penicillin, but Florey (and his colleague Ernst Chain) came up with the way of turning this random discovery into a usable drug.
 As such his work is responsible for saving the lives of countless millions.
 (All three shared the Nobel Prize for medicine in 1945.)

 Around Newton are a collection of memorials to physicists – James Clerk-Maxwell, Michael Faraday, Ernest Rutherford and William Thomson, 1st Baron Kelvin – but my personal favourite has to be that to Paul Dirac.
-He is relatively unknown, but regarded by many as the second most important physicist of the 20th century after Einstein (and who, Like Newton and Hawking, was also Lucasian Professor).
+He is relatively unknown, but regarded by many as the second most important physicist of the 20th century after Einstein (and who was, Like Newton and Hawking, also Lucasian Professor).
 Dirac shared the 1933 Nobel Prize for physics, predicted the existence of antimatter, and explored quantum theory.

 But it’s the stories about Dirac that are so wonderful – that he turned down a knighthood as he didn’t want to be addressed by his students by his first name (he later became a member of the Order of Merit).
 Or that he was so legendarily taciturn that his colleagues at Cambridge coined a unit of measure called “the dirac” – which meant one word per hour.